arsm/MPLSTM/README.md

 * 64-bit Python 3.6 installation.
 We recommend Anaconda3 with numpy 1.19.5 or newer.
 * We recommend TensorFlow 1.14, which we used for all experiments in the paper, but newer versions of TensorFlow 1.15 might work.
 * You need to use TensorFlow 2.1.5.
+* You need to use [keras-vggface package](https://github.com/rcmalli/keras-vggface) to extract spatial embeddings.
 * One or more high-end NVIDIA GPUs, NVIDIA drivers, CUDA 10.0 toolkit and cuDNN 7.5.

 For inquiries, please contact [alireza.sepasmoghaddam@queensu.ca](mailto:alireza.sepasmoghaddam@queensu.ca)<br>

 ## Preparing datasets

-The [OuluVS2](http://www.ee.oulu.fi/research/imag/OuluVS2/index.html), Light Field Faces in the Wild (LFFW) and Light Field Face Constrained (LFFC) datasets are stored as multi-resolution TFRecords, similar to the .
+The [OuluVS2](http://www.ee.oulu.fi/research/imag/OuluVS2/index.html), [Light Field Faces in the Wild (LFFW)](http://www.img.lx.it.pt/LFFW/), and [Light Field Faces in the Wild (LFFW)](Light Field Face Constrained (LFFC)) datasets are used to evaluate the performance of MPLSTM.
+After you have downloaded the dataset successfully, you need to split the data into training, validation, and testing

+stored as multi-resolution TFRecords, similar to the .
 Each dataset consists of multiple `*.tfrecords` files stored under a common directory, e.g., `~/datasets/ffhq/ffhq-r*.tfrecords`.
 In the following sections, the datasets are referenced using a combination of `--dataset` and `--data-dir` arguments, e.g., `--dataset=ffhq --data-dir=~/datasets`.

 ## Citation